techite/FinancialCalc/README.md

 With this tool, you can estimate various technical levels in an easier way.
 You just need to enter the following information : OPEN, HIGH, LOW, CLOSE And then you could generate important support and resistance levels (in an upgraded form).
+# Updates
+1) Added functionality to import stock prices from Yahoo Finance
+2) Added documentation for using functions of ystockquotes